 You know the old saying that the cobbler’s kids go barefoot?
 That applies to me at tax time – I hate getting my tax documents together!
 Being busy with other people’s taxes until April 15th is the perfect excuse to file for an annual extension.
 And prepare my own return myself?
 You’re kidding, right?
-Bless my partner’s heart, he gets stuck with a bulging folder of forms and scraps of paper each year and patiently connects the dots for me.
+Bless my CPA team, they gets stuck with a bulging folder of forms and scraps of paper each year and patiently connects the dots for me.
 So I can truly relate to clients who would rather schedule a root canal than a tax appointment.

-Here’s something else I can relate to: money screw-ups.
+Here’s something else I can relate to: money mistakes.
 Nobody is immune, though you may assume I’ve always taken the advice I dispense on a daily basis.
-I’ll admit I’m a work in progress, just like most people, and there are plenty of lessons I had to learn the hard way.
+I’m a work in progress, just like most people, and there are plenty of lessons I had to learn the hard way.
 Here are a few that come to mind:

 - Spending an inheritance – when my grandparents died in the early 1990s, my sisters and I inherited some money, a first for me.
 I giddily spent some of it just because I could and it “felt” good at the time.
 However, the happy feelings quickly evaporated and I was ashamed that I had wasted part of the money that had been so carefully saved over a lifetime.
 The fire engine red Louis Vuitton purse (barely used) hanging in my closet is a constant reminder of my $1,500 lapse in judgment.